Asian Bar Ramai Soup Curry in Higashi-ku, Sapporo

 But that pork “shabu shabu” soup curry, though…

 Look at that, beautiful.
-And even at a quick glance, you’ll see there are many more kinds of vegetables than the soup curry at other shops.
+Even at a quick glance, you’ll see there are many more kinds of vegetables than the soup curry at other shops.
 It’s all served in a textured, ceramic bowl.
 While the atmosphere was a little too “theatrical” for me, the food was looking good.

 My first bite was a bit of cabbage, and; wow, spice flavor, intense.
 It’s not necessary or fair to compare Ramai to Soup Curry Garaku (having started, I’ll add that I’m not entirely sure which shop I like more), but the spicy-broth flavor was on a similar level as the famous spice of Garaku.